orionjs/orioncms/core/entities/README.md

 var post = orion.entities.posts.collection.findOne({_id: 'AdkAMX67BLs5rrRpf'});
 ```

 > Remember that when you use that functions in the client it will only search
 across the local data.
 You first have to **subscribe to the collections**.

 ### Subscriptions

-When you define a entity orion with make a publication of the entity.
+When you define a entity orion will make a publication of the entity.
 You can
-use it like this
+use it like this:

 **Meteor Default Way**